Waste and Recycling

 - Make compost out of your grass cutting or leaves if your garden waste bin is already full or you don’t have a subscription.

-- Keep hold of any bulky rubbish for now.
+- Dispose of your bulky rubbish correctly.
 Fly-tipping is illegal at any time.
 But especially right now, it diverts our essential workers from what they should be doing.
+Book a bulky household waste collection or, if essential, take your bulky items to your local Household Waste Recycling Centre.

 - Wait until the next bin collection if your bin is only half-full.